modin-project/modin/docs/developer/flow/engines/base/frame/axis_partition.rst

 operations that were conveyed from the partition manager are being performed on an entire column or row.

-The class provides an API that has to be overridden by the child classes in order to manipulate on list of block partitions they store.
+The class provides an API that has to be overridden by the child classes in order to manipulate on a list of block partitions (making up column or row partition) they store.

 The procedures that use this class and its methods assume that they have some global knowledge about the entire axis.
 This may require the implementation to use concatenation or append on the